USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Component|Description
 ------------------------------|------------------------------------------------------------------------------------------------------------------------
 Pollutant|The pollutant for which this record applies (emissions are either decreased or increased).
 An asterisk appears beside this field because a value for it must be specified.
-Locale|A two-digit FIPS state code, or a five-digit FIPS county code, to denote that the information on the row is relevant only for a particular state or county.
+Locale|A two-digit Federal Information Processing Standards (FIPS) state code, or a five-digit FIPS county code, to denote that the information on the row is relevant only for a particular state or county.
 If left blank, it is assumed to apply to all states and counties.
 Effective Date|The month, day, and year on which the record becomes effective.
 The system will find the record with the closest effective date that is less than or equal to the date of the analysis.
 If this is left blank, the record is assumed to apply to any date.
 Existing Measure Abbreviation|This field should be populated when the data on the row are provided, assuming that a control measure has already been applied to the source.
 The contents of the field should be the control measure abbreviation that corresponds to the existing measure.
 The reason for this field is that the efficiency of and cost of applying the measure may vary when there is already a control measure installed on a source.
 Existing NEI Device Code|This is used in conjunction with Existing Measure and should specify the device code used in the NEI that corresponds to the currently installed device.